-Category Archives: Closing
+Category Archives: Closing the Sale

 Richardson’s annual research survey of field reps, senior sales professionals, and sales leaders across industries aims to paint a clear picture of existing sales challenges and how they are evolving.
 One of the study questions explored challenges sellers face in closing sales.
 We asked 350 sales professionals to tell us what would be their most difficult challenge in closing sales deals in 2017.
 Responders provided the following answers: